vostok/devtools/vostok-release/readme.txt

  2. Run `vostok-release` in solution directory.
 It will do several things:
     * new tag with current release version will be created and pushed,
     * VersionPrefix in csproj will be incremented, commited and pushed,
-    * new package will be pushed to Nuget
+    * new package will be pushed to Nuget (CI: https://ci.appveyor.com/project/vostok/clusterclient-core/)